Majority World Theology

 38. The Community as Union with Christ in the Midst of Conflict: An Ecclesiology of the Pauline Letters from a Chinese Perspective, Xiaxia E. Xue

-39. The Church as an Assembly on Mt Zion: An Ecclesiology from Hebrews for African Christianity, Peter Nyende
+39. The Church as an Assembly on Mount Zion: An Ecclesiology from Hebrews for African Christianity, Peter Nyende

 40. Ecclesiology and the Theology of the Land: A Palestinian Christian Perspective, Munther Isaac

-Part VI: All Things New: Eschatology in the Majority World
+Part Six: All Things New: Eschatology in the Majority World

 41. Eschatology, Apocalyptic, Ethics, and Political Theology, D. Stephen Long